kobraworksmodding/Saints-Row-2-Juiced-Patch/ship/README.txt

 Teleport to Waypoint and LUA Console Executor both enable cheat flag if used.
 FetchKWorksAd.exe is a completely optional binary file, you do not need to install it however you can run it before you launch the game for the first time to install community made billboard images.
-VanillaFXPlus Replaces HDR Option.
-If you want to use original visuals for the game disable VanillaFXPlus in juiced.ini.
 Borderless windowed replaces Windowed mode.
 To enabled borderless you just pick the windowed option in game.
 AltTabFPS option simply removes the fps cap when alt tabbed.
 UncapFPS uses more cpu usage the higher your fps goes.
+(Without UncapFPS on the highest you should be able to see your FPS go is around 95-100)
-Steam or GOG versions of the game is required / recommended. coopPausePatch can potentially cause issues in co-op.
+Steam or GOG versions of the game is required / recommended.
 Thanks to Scanti the Audio Playback has been fixed!